There are two ways to add new functions to MySQL:

 Failed test results are put in a file with the same base name as the

-extension.
+result file with the .reject extension.
 If your test case is

 failing, you should do a diff on the two files.
 If you cannot see how

-they are different, examine both with od -c
+they are different, examine both with od -c and also check their

 lengths.

-directory for hints of what went wrong.
+mysql-test/var/log directory for hints of what went wrong.

-with the --gdb
+mysql-test-run with the --gdb and/or --debug

 options.